ibm-cloud-docs/assistant-data/install-130.md

 1. Purchase {{site.data.keyword.conversationshort}} for {{site.data.keyword.icp4dfull_notm}} from [Passport Advantage](https://www.ibm.com/software/passportadvantage/index.html){: external}.

-    Search for `{{site.data.keyword.conversationshort}} for {{site.data.keyword.icp4dfull_notm}} 1.3.0`.
+    Search for `IBM Watson Assistant for IBM Cloud Pak for Data V1.3.0`.

 1. Use the Secure Shell protocol to log in to the system that you will use as the master node of your cluster as the root user.

 1. Change to the directory where you want the installation files to be stored.

-1. Download the add-on archive file only.
-The file is named {{site.data.keyword.conversationshort}} for {{site.data.keyword.icp4dfull_notm}} V1.3.0.
+1. Download the add-on archive file.
+The file is named `IBM Watson Assistant for IBM Cloud Pak for Data V1.3.0`.

-    Do not download the {{site.data.keyword.icp4dfull}} Enterprise Edition V2.1.0.1 file that is included in the package.
-You will download a later version.

     The add-on archive file is large (over 28 GB); the download can take up to an hour to complete over a network connection.

+1. Download the cluster package itself.

+    If you are installing on a stand-alone {{site.data.keyword.icp4dfull}} cluster, download {{site.data.keyword.icp4dfull}} Enterprise Edition V2.1.0.1.

+    If you are installing a cluster on Red Hat OpenShift, you can choose the version to install:

+    - {{site.data.keyword.icp4dfull}} Enterprise Edition V2.1.0.1.

-1. From Passport Advantage, download {{site.data.keyword.icp4dfull}} Enterprise Edition v2.1.0.2 - Bootstrap Config for Red Hat OpenShift (part number CC3E6ML).
+    - {{site.data.keyword.icp4dfull}} Enterprise Edition v2.1.0.2 - Bootstrap Config for Red Hat OpenShift (part number CC3E6ML).
+Version 2.1.0.2 is the Red Hat-certified version of {{site.data.keyword.icp4dfull}}.

 ### Step 2: Install the cluster
 {: #install-130-os-install-icp4d}